IoTree/IoTree42/README.md

 If everything is running and gateway is displaying 2 times “Connection OK”, it should work and your data will reach the server.

-### To visualize or du check the incoming data you have two modes.
+### To visualize or to check the incoming data you have two modes.

 #### The fast Mode:
   Just click on the button “iotree” in the blue box.